yebot/synth-manuals/EN-US/Korg - SQ-1.md

 ### SLIDE

 This feature allows you to specify how the value changes between steps.
 If this is on (button lit up), the pitch or value changes smoothly from one step to the next.
-If the sequencer mode is , the settings of each step of channel B will be used.
+If the sequencer mode is **CV SLIDE**, the settings of each step of channel B will be used.

 ### STEP JUMP